Improving as a Player

 Most teams, however, don’t have a real choice as to practice materials—they go so quickly that, quite soon, everything that is available has been played.
 If you need additional practice materials, here are some choices:

-NAQT also sells tournament sets from previous years as practice material.
-The invitational series sets will serve as excellent preparation for high school, community college, and young college teams.
-Experienced college teams will want to practice on the old Intercollegiate Fall Tournament sets or Sectional Championship Sets.
+- NAQT also sells tournament sets from previous years as practice material.
+The Invitational Series sets will serve as excellent preparation for high school, community college, and young college teams.
+Experienced college teams will want to practice on Sectional Championship Sets.

-You will also want to acquire the sets used as tournaments you attend; most hosts will give (or sell) them to you afterwards, even if they haven’t announced that they were going to do so in advance.
+- You will also want to acquire the sets used as tournaments you attend; most hosts will give them to you afterwards.

 Most national-caliber teams practice four to six hours per week with new questions whenever they can obtain them.
 Again, there is no obligation to work this hard to participate in and enjoy quiz bowl, but if you want to win at the national level, it will probably take that much commitment from yourself and your teammates.